Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 .. note::

-   The path for the ``template_path`` property is relative to the sceptre_dir/templates directory while the path for this template ``path`` property is relative to the current working directory.
+   The ``path`` property can contain an absolute or relative path to the template file.
+   This handler assumes a relative path to be from sceptre_project_dir/templates

 s3